view-components/grids/README.md

 If you want to use default settings and run it silently, just add `--no-interaction` option.

-If you already cloned this repository, or you want to reinstall package, navigate to package folder and run `composer create-project` without specifying package name.
+If you already cloned this repository, or you want to reinstall the package, navigate to the package folder and run `composer create-project` command without specifying package name.

 If you are sure that you don't need to reinstall composer dependencies, you can execute only bundled installer: `composer run post-create-project-cmd`